I scoured the best camera retailers' price-match policies this Black Friday so you don’t have to

 If you’re willing to put a little work in, you can land yourself an even better deal by taking advantage of price match promises.
 You’d be surprised how many retailers are willing to match prices, and while you might think: "What’s the point of contacting a retailer just so they match the price of something I can get elsewhere?"
 Well, there are plenty of reasons...

-If you price match with a retailer that offers cheaper delivery, you could end up saving money that way.
+Some retailers will beat the price of a comparable retailer.
+Meaning you get an even better deal.
+And if you price match with a retailer who offers cheaper delivery, you could end up saving money that way, too.
 Similarly, price matching may enable you to buy multiple items from the same store, mitigating multiple delivery fees.
 If you have a favorite retailer – who you know offers great customer service and prompt delivery – you may prefer to buy from them.
 And finally, you may opt to go with the retailer who offers the best warranty.

 Where applicable, I’ve listed links to retailers' T&Cs, so make sure you read them carefully.
 Expect those who offer price-matching services to only match like-for-like items, products that are in stock and immediately available, as well as excluding some discounts and promotional offers, such as voucher codes and cashback.